MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

 ### Create a React component class

-Follow these steps to create a Rect component class.
+Follow these steps to create a React component class.

 1. Open **VS Code** and navigate to the **reactCircleCard** folder.